jaredly/j3/Roadmap.md

 - [ ] when deleting a cell, if all other rows have blanks in that column, remove the column.
 - [ ] then I'm really gonna need to do autocomplete folks
+- [ ] " at the end of a string should close it

 ```clj